SCIInstitute/SCIRun/docs/dev_doc/SCIRun5ModuleGeneration.md

 Make sure to update to the most up-to-date version of the source code available, which will include the latest bug fixes.

-Alternatively, use Git to clone the SCIRun repository (https://github.com/SCIInstitute/SCIRun.git).
+Alternatively, use Git to clone the SCIRun [repository](https://github.com/SCIInstitute/SCIRun.git).
 We suggest creating a fork of the repository so that you can track your changes and create pull requests to the SCIRun repository ([Creating Your SCIRun Fork](#creating-your-scirun-fork)).

 #### Compilers, Dependencies Development Tools